 Have you ever found yourself at the end of a grudge match?
 You’ve battled with bitter, angry, and hateful feelings towards someone whose actions or words you dislike.
-Someone you cared about might have broken your trust.
-Maybe a disagreement turned nasty and now the idea of speaking to a certain family member, former friend, co-worker, or acquaintance drives you mad.
+Maybe it’s a person you’ve never met but the things you’ve heard about them have turned you off from ever actually getting to know them.

 I’ve been there.
 I’ve carried warranted and unwarranted distaste for some people that have come into my life.
 I’ve harbored anger towards them, even resentment.

 Its not easy to show grace when you’ve been wronged.

 As a believer in God, I still struggled with forgiveness.
 I’d forgive but not forget so when someone expressed or showed a desire to change, I saw it as comical.
 Really?
 Them, change?
 Never in a million years could that person change.

 I would list all the reasons why people didn’t deserve another chance.
 I told Jesus I was sorry but I wouldn’t allow myself to get struck on my other cheek willingly.
 I’d foolishly think, Jesus couldn’t possibly understand what it’s like to forgive someone who hurt him, someone who didn’t deserve it.
 Silly me.
 He understands it more than I could ever comprehend.

 I was okay with grace as long as it was for me because I never did wrong.
 The things I did weren’t that serious compared to others.
 I was a hypocrite.